stas/thesis/chapters/2_architecture.md

 types of attachments by leveraging single table inheritance.

 From the storage point of view, all the attachments look the same.
-A file and an event are stored in the same table.
+A file and and event attachments are stored in the same table.
 This is possible thanks to the concept of single table inheritance.
 From the functional point of view, a file behaves different from the event attachment type.
-This is possible by using the key-value storage provided by the PostgreSQL database and called ``hstore``.
+This is also possible by using the key-value storage provided by the PostgreSQL database and called `hstore`.
 Thanks to this technology a key-value document can be defined as a database table column.
 The application defines the following attachments types:

  * uploads, abstract interface to handle file uploads to cloud services
  * timestamps, used to represent event informations